vectorgrp/sil-kit/docs/configuration/simulation-setup.rst

    * - :ref:`Logger<sec:cfg-participant-logger>`
      - The logger configuration for this participant.

+   * - :ref:`TraceSinks<sec:cfg-participant-tracesink>`
+     - A list of TraceSink instances.

-   * - CanControllers
+   * - :ref:`CanControllers<sec:cfg-participant-can>`
-     - A list of CAN controller names, e.g., [ "CAN1", "CAN2, "CAN3" ]
+     - A list of CAN controller configurations.
-   * - LinControllers
+   * - :ref:`LinControllers<sec:cfg-participant-lin>`
-     - A list of LIN controller instances, e.g., [ "LIN1", "LIN2", "LIN3" ]
+     - A list of LIN controller configurations.
    * - :ref:`EthernetControllers<sec:cfg-participant-ethernet>`
      - A list of Ethernet controller configurations
    * - :ref:`FlexRayControllers<sec:cfg-participant-flexray>`